-When the main ranch was first established in Wise River, Montana.
-The cattle herd consisted mainly of Simmentals and Braunvieh.
-Herd expansion called for a relocation to the Jefferson River Valley in Whitehall, Montana some 25 years later.
+When the main ranch was first established in Wise River, Montana the cattle herd consisted mainly of Simmentals and Braunvieh.
+Herd expansion called for a relocation to the Jefferson River Valley in Whitehall, Montana about 25 years later.
 The move allowed for a third breed of cattle, Angus, to be included in the operation.

 The Braunvieh cattle gained nationwide recognition— winning four out of five Grand Championships for Pen of Heifers at the National Western Stock Show in Denver, Colorado between 1995 and 1999.

 In an effort to raise maternally superior females, Split Diamond Ranch has moved exclusively toward the Angus breed.

 Split Diamond is a family owned and operated ranch.
 Steve's son, Hans, completed university studies in Animal Science and returned to the ranch with his wife, Diana.
 All members are aware of the needs and concerns of today's ranching industry.

 Our conscientious breeding program over the course of 30+ years keeps ranchers across the country coming back.
 Our honest, no-nonsense approach to our ranching business can carry over to your program.